Immigration to Iowa

 - Emigrants coming to the "Land of Promise," 1902 (Image)

-What did immigrants experience when they arrived in America?
+What did refugees and immigrants experience when they arrived in America?

 - Inspection Room, Ellis Island, New York, between 1900 and 1915 (Image)